 - Agitation or aggressiveness

-Contact us today to learn how our holistic approach can help you manage withdrawal symptoms safely and effectively.
+Contact us today to learn how our holistic approach can help you manage cocaine withdrawal symptoms safely and effectively.

-Cocaine Addiction and Mental Illness
+Cocaine Addiction and Mental Health

-Regardless of how two conditions interact — or if there’s no interaction at all — these co-occurring disorders remain a major issue.
+Regardless of how two conditions interact — or if there’s no interaction at all — these co-occurring disorders remain a significant issue.
 Nearly 40% of individuals with substance use disorders also have a mental illness, and nearly 20% of those with mental illnesses have substance use disorders.
-These statistics show just how rarely mental disorders exist in a vacuum.
+These statistics show how rarely mental disorders exist in a vacuum.

 The following are the most common dual diagnoses for those who have drug addiction problems: